Disability and Medicare: Can I Get Medicare Before 65 If I’m Disabled?

 3. If you have a diagnosis for another disability not included in the previous section.

 You must have worked long enough and earned enough Social Security work credits to qualify for disability benefits.
 The number of work credits you need depends on your age when you become disabled.
-Generally, you need 40 credits, 20 of which were earned in the last 10 years ending with the year you become disabled.1 Younger workers may qualify with fewer credits.
+Generally, you need 40 credits, 20 of which were earned in the last ten years ending with the year you become disabled.1 Younger workers may qualify with fewer credits.

 Medicare beneficiaries who are eligible due to disability can generally get Part D prescription drug plans.
 Each state has different rules about whether and how Medicare Supplement plans should serve disabled enrollees.
 You could also lose Medicare coverage if you’re no longer disabled.